 - Weaning your child

-Breastfeeding with Confidence is a revised and enlarged edition of Sue Cox’s earlier book ‘Breastfeeding – I Can Do That’ a recognised, authoritative guide to this subject.
+Breastfeeding with Confidence is a revised and enlarged edition of Sue Cox’s earlier book, ‘Breastfeeding “ I Can Do That,’ which is a recognised, authoritative guide to breastfeeding.

 - Achieving a good latch

 - What to do if your baby refuses the breast

 - Avoiding sore nipples

 - Breastfeeding premature and special-needs babies